libka-b/libka-b.github.io/_posts/2024-09-28-Learning-Kotlin-as-Python-developer.md

 ## Basics

 For a Python developer, first things you'll notice working in Kotlin is that you have to use (mostly) brackets when defining functions.
 I actually like this as indentation might sometimes be confusing.
-Also when someone starts working on existing codebase and have IDE preset to use tabs instead of space, this will create inconsistencies, but overall this is not a big deal.
+Also, when someone starts working on existing codebase and have IDE preset to use tabs instead of space, this will create inconsistencies, but overall this is not a big deal.
 I say you have to use brackets mostly, as there is expression body syntax that looks like this:

 ```kotlin
 fun sum(a: Int, b: Int) = a + b